OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 The list of possible types of tests is large and growing.
 There are hundreds of different kinds of tests you could perform on your application.
 One way to categorize types of tests is functional and non-functional testing.

-Functional tests ask questions like, does this button work?
-Does one module work with another module?
-Does the user journey work from the start of the experience to the end?
+Functional tests ask questions like:

+- Does this button work?
+- Does one module work with another module?
+- Does the user journey work from the start of the experience to the end?

 Functional tests test for functionality.
 Maintenance testing tests if the application has retained all functionality from version to version.
 It asks whether any functionality in the application has regressed between versions.
 I have included maintenance testing under functional tests as it has to do with functionality.
 Some sources list it as a third type.

 Non-functional tests test the overall performance of the application.

-How secure is the application?
-How much load can it handle?
-Can the application scale if needed?
+- How secure is the application?
+- How much load can it handle?
+- Can the application scale if needed?

 Non-functional tests are more concerned with the application rather than individual components.

 ## Test types

 The following are some types of functional and non-functional tests.
 I have provided some general points of the kind of test and a real-life example.
-These are simple and digestible to get the main point across.

 ### Functional